demisto/content-docs/docs/integrations/api-execution-metrics.md

         continue
     # Don't forget to log your successes too.
     execution_metrics.success += 1
-# From XSOAR version 6.1.0 and above, scheduling is supported.
+# From Cortex XSOAR version 6.1 and above, scheduling is supported.
 It's best to check if a command can be scheduled.
 if supports_polling():
     if len(items_to_schedule) > 0:
         # If a command can be scheduled, implement some logic which is in line with the service's usage recommendations.